The Webinar Platform

-- Prior to an orientation session and the live webinar you’ll receive e-mail messages (from email@example.com) with access instructions for each specific event.
-Some e-mail systems mistake these messages as spam.
+- Prior to a panelist training session and the live webinar you’ll receive email messages (from email@example.com) with access instructions for each specific event.
+Some email systems mistake these messages as spam.
 Adding the PLA Webinars firstname.lastname@example.org address to your “trusted senders” list now may keep the messages from being mistaken as spam.
 Contact us at email@example.com if you don’t receive a message and can’t find it in your junk mail.

 - The access instruction messages contain a URL specific to you and the event in which you’ll be participating.
 To join the webinar, click (or copy and paste) the URL and follow the on-screen instructions.

 - If you have trouble joining a webinar in one browser, then be sure to try it in another browser.
 For example, if you're unable to join using Chrome, then try it in Firefox.

 - It's best if we can use your actual slideshow during the orientation, even if it’s still in draft at that time.

 - Use transitions, fly-in text, and animations judiciously.